Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

 \subsection{Theory}

-Magnetodynamics is described by a nonlinear partial differential equation of the spacio-temporal magnetization vector $M({\bf r},t)$.
-The time evolution of $M({\bf r},t)$ is given by Landau–Lifshitz–Gilbert (LLG) equation
+Magnetodynamics is described by a nonlinear partial differential equation for the spatio-temporal magnetization vector ${\bf M}({\bf r},t)$.
+The time evolution of ${\bf M}({\bf r},t)$ is given by a phenomenological Landau–Lifshitz–Gilbert (LLG) equation \cite{Brown1963,GilbertIEEE04}

-for \gls{ms}, i.e., the maximum magnetic moment per unit volume that a material can achieve, $H_{eff}$ is the effective static magnetic field, $\gamma$ is the gyromagnetic ratio, and $\alpha$ is the damping parameter, quantifying the rate at which the magnetization relaxes back to equilibrium.
-In Eq. \ref{GL}, the first term is the precession of themagnetic moment around the external magnetic field and the second term is damping, which relaxes the magnetic moment to the equilibrium.
-For time-independent scenarios, such as the computation of a hysteresis loop, the $\alpha$ term may be set to $0$.
+Here, ${\bf M}({\bf r},t)$ is the unit vector describing the magnetization of the material with \gls{ms} as the saturation magnetic moment per unit volume, while ${\bf H_{\mathrm{eff}}}({\bf r}, t)$, $\gamma$, and $\alpha$ respectively are the effective static magnetic field, the gyromagnetic ratio, and the damping parameter (quantifying the rate at which the magnetization relaxes back to equilibrium).
+In Eq.~\eqref{GL}, the first term is the precession of the magnetic moment around the external magnetic field.
+The second term is the damping, which relaxes the magnetic moment to the equilibrium.
+For time-independent scenarios, such as the computation of a hysteresis loop, the $\alpha$ term is set to $0$.
+Then, ${\bf H_{\mathrm{eff}} = H + H_{\mathrm{ms}} + H_{\mathrm{ex}}+ H_{a}}$.
+The terms are as follows. ${\bf H}$ is the externally applied field, which is taken as a parameter. ${\bf H_{\mathrm{ms}}}$ is a long-range magnetic field

-The $H_{eff}$ consists of several field terms viz., the magnetostatic field ($H_{ms}$), the exchange field $(H_{ex})$, the applied field ($H$), the demagnetization field ($H_{dem}$) due to dipolar field, the anisotropy field ($H_{ani}$), and the thermal field.
-The $H_{ms}$ is a long-range magnetic field